 Rebecca is a London-based writer.
-Non-fiction commissions include:
+Non-fiction publications include:

 1843 (formerly Intelligent Life – The Economist’s ideas, culture and lifestyle magazine)